Form 9297: Summary of Taxpayer Contact

 What Does Form 9297 Mean?

 Form 9297 means that the IRS wants information about your financial situation.
-The IRS revenue officer assigned to your case uses this information to calculate or verify your ability to pay your tax liability.
+The IRS revenue officer assigned to your case uses this information to assess your ability to pay your tax liability.

 The IRS sends Form 9297 when it’s getting serious about collecting your tax liability.
 If you receive this form, you’re not dealing with automated collection notices anymore.
-A real person called a revenue office is looking at your situation, and they will find a way to resolve the case, whether you cooperate or not.
+Instead, a revenue office is looking at your situation, and they will find a way to resolve the case, whether you cooperate or not.

 What Is a Revenue Officer?